ELT Pattern: Transforming Data in the Data Warehouse

 The dbt Revolution

-dbt (data build tool) transformed how data teams think about ELT. dbt runs SQL transformations against your data warehouse.
+dbt (data build tool) changed how data teams handle ELT. dbt runs SQL transformations against your data warehouse.
 You define models in SQL, and dbt compiles and runs them in the correct order with dependency management.

 -- dbt model: dim_customers.sql